qytek-dc/ims-examples/01-GettingStarted/README.md

 ![Build](/images/cmake-build.png)

-If the build completes successfully, select the target [ims-example-01] in the status bar and click Run to see the program output in the terminal window:
+If the build completes successfully, change the target in the status bar from [all] to [ims-example-01] and click Run to see the program output in the terminal window:

 ![Run](/images/getting-started-02.png)